steve3535/gitlab-university/day-2/2c-gitlabflow.md

 - Focus on architectural and design aspects

 #### Task 14: Implementation Discussion
-- Respond to review comments as Sarah
+- Respond to review comments
 - Engage in discussion about suggested changes
 - Document agreed-upon solutions
 - Add a commit message reflecting the agreements